-As at September 30, 2019 the Company has a working capital deficit of \$188 which is primarily related to the requirement to repay the first tranche of the Bridge Loan by September 12, 2020.
-While the Company may elect to draw on the second tranche of \$3,000 to meet its short term liquidity needs (see contractual obligations above), with no source of operating cash flow the Company will be required to raise capital in order to repay the Bridge Loan in full.
-The Company's ability to continue as a going concern remains dependent upon its ability to obtain the necessary financing and while the Company has been successful at raising capital in the past, there can be no assurance that the Company will have sufficient financing to meet its future capital requirements or that additional financing will be available on terms acceptable to the Company in the future.
+The 2020 Offering has allowed the Company to meet its short term liquidity needs (see contractual obligations above), and leaves sufficient funds to continue with its exploration plans in 2020 and to repay the Bridge Loan in full, if the Lender does not exercise the conversion option.
+Despite the cash injection from the 2020 Offering, the Company's ability to continue as a going concern remains dependent upon its ability to obtain the necessary financing going forward and while the Company has been successful at raising capital in the past, there can be no assurance that the Company will have sufficient financing to meet its future capital requirements or that additional financing will be available on terms acceptable to the Company in the future.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the nine months ended September 30, 2019 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the year ended December 31, 2019 (In thousands of Canadian dollars, unless otherwise noted)